-Samples taken in compliance with the monitoring requirements specified above shall be taken at the following location(s): At the outfall of the final treatment unit, which is located out of the natural drainage and prior to admixture with diluent waters.
+Samples taken in compliance with the monitoring requirements specified above shall be taken at the following location(s): At the outfall of the final treatment unit which is located out of the natural drainage and prior to admixture with diluent waters.

-c.
-Water Quality Monitoring Stations TRIB1, UPR, and DPR
+d.
+Water Quality Monitoring Stations (TRIB1, UPR and DPR)